Wandalen/wTools/module/core/former/plan.md

 *   **Comment Style:** All added `//!` comments should be clear, concise, grammatically correct, and follow Rust documentation comment conventions.
 Use Markdown for lists or emphasis if it enhances readability.
 Aim for reasonable line lengths.
 *   **Pre-Analysis Output:** Before proposing comments for an increment, the AI must provide its pre-analysis findings for the targeted file(s) as specified in the "Increment Template".
 *   **Incremental Processing:** Modify files one increment at a time, following the "Increment Template."
 *   **Verification:** After each increment, request user to apply changes and run `cargo check --package former --tests`. **The code must compile successfully after adding comments.
-If adding comments introduces a compilation error (e.g., a syntax error in the comment itself), that specific error must be fixed.
+If adding comments introduces a compilation error (e.e., a syntax error in the comment itself), that specific error must be fixed.
 Pre-existing test failures or logic errors are out of scope.**
 *   **No Functional Changes:** This task is purely for documentation and review.
 No functional code changes should be made to the tests or macro logic unless a comment itself causes a trivial syntax issue that prevents compilation.
 *   **Handling `xxx`/`qqq` Comments:** During the review of each test file, if any existing `// xxx :` or `// qqq :` comments are encountered, their presence and a brief summary of their content should be noted in the "Notes & Insights" section of the `plan.md` for that increment.
 Addressing or resolving these comments is out of scope for this plan.
 *   **`mod.rs` Files Review:** If, during the review of test files, it's discovered that an enum test file exists in the directories but is not declared in its respective `mod.rs` file, this should be noted in the "Notes & Insights" for that increment.
 Activating it is out of scope.